John Symonds: Career

 The Child (1976), a girl starts a new religion.

 Symonds wrote twenty-six plays but not many were performed.
 He won critical praise in 1961 for his ITV play, I, Having Dreamt, Awake, about a prodigal son and con-man who returns home from America, after manufacturing a fortune, to impress his poor relations in London.
 The Poison Maker, his final work for the stage was performed at the Old Red Lion Theatre in 2006, adapted and directed by the actress Vicki Carpenter who played Florence, with Eva Gray as Pansy.

 In 1970 Symonds was appointed to the editorial board of Man, Myth & Magic Encyclopedia.
 He became literary executor to Gerald Hamilton, and, in 1974, published Conversations with Gerald, an account of Hamilton's adventures.

+Personal life and death

+Symonds was married to his wife Renata for over 50 years.
 He died on 21 October 2006 and was buried on the east side of Highgate Cemetery.
+She died in 2007, aged 93.
+There were two sons: Gabriel, a physician, and Thomas, a publisher, and four grandchildren.